f1tenth/f1tenth_gym/README.md

 - [x] simplify std_state and observation
 - [ ] simplify reset
 - [ ] control_buffer_size in config
-- [ ] use class attribute for config, not dict
+- [ ] double check dynamics result
-- [ ] save dynamic param and default gym config in separate yaml file

 ## Quickstart
 We recommend installing the simulation inside a virtualenv.
 You can install the environment by running: